OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/authenticate-users-with-oauth.md

 - Integrate some existing React components that manage OAuth authentication via Drupal into our application
 - Verify it's working by showing/hiding a component depending on the current user's authentication state

-By the end of this tutorial you'll have a better understanding of how to integrate authentication into a Gatsby application, and specifically how to authenticate users's against a Drupal OAuth provider.
+By the end of this tutorial you'll have a better understanding of how to integrate authentication into a Gatsby application, and specifically how to authenticate users against a Drupal OAuth provider.
 [# endsummary #]

 ## Goal

-Define `SignIn`, and `LogOutLink` components that we can use to allow users of our application to authenticate their account which is stored in Drupal.
+Define `SignIn` and `LogOutLink` components to allow users of our application to authenticate their account which is stored in Drupal.

 ## Prerequisites